Antonio Vallejo-Nájera: Spanish Civil War and Francoist repression

 During the Spanish Civil War he supported the nationalists.
-In 1938, he set up the Gabinete de Investigaciones Psicológicas de la Inspección de Campos de Concentración de Prisioneros de Guerra (Psychological Research Bureau of Inspection of Prisoner of War Concentration Camps), a center for psychological investigations.
+In 1938, he was made head of the Psychiatric Services for the nationalist army and set up the Gabinete de Investigaciones Psicológicas de la Inspección de Campos de Concentración de Prisioneros de Guerra (Psychological Research Bureau of Inspection of Prisoner of War Concentration Camps), a center for psychological investigations.
 The bureau was established near the San Pedro de Cardeña concentration camp and had fourteen clinics in the nationalist zone.
-Vallejo Nájera carried out experiments on female Spanish Republican Army and International Brigades prisoners to establish "the bio-psychic roots of Marxism" and find the "red gene".
-For Vallejo Nájera, Marxists were genetic retards and Marxism was a mental illness: "A priori, it seems probable that psychopaths of all types would join the Marxist ranks...
+Vallejo-Nájera carried out psychological tests on female Spanish Republican Army prisoners in Málaga and International Brigades members held in the monastery of San Pedro de Cardeña to establish "the bio-psychic roots of Marxism" and find the "red gene".
+With the latter group of prisoners, Vallejo-Nájera acted on the assumption that the prisoners were degenerate and prone to Marxist criminality.
+He explained "female revolutionary criminality" through the animal nature of the female psyche and the "marked sadistic nature" released when a political environment allowed women to "satisfy their latent sexual appetites".
+For Vallejo-Nájera, Marxists were genetic retards and Marxism was a mental illness: "A priori, it seems probable that psychopaths of all types would join the Marxist ranks...
 Since Marxism goes together with social immorality... we presume those fanatics who fought with arms will show schizoid temperaments".

-Vallejo’s conclusions were that the only way to prevent the racial dissolution of the Spanish was to take away the red children from their mothers in places "away from democratic environments and where the exaltation of bio-psychic racial qualities is encouraged".
+Vallejo-Nájera’s conclusions were that the only way to prevent the racial dissolution of the Spanish was to take away the "red" children from their mothers in places "away from democratic environments and where the exaltation of bio-psychic racial qualities is encouraged".
 By 1943, 12,043 children had been taken from their mothers and handed over to orphanages or Francoist families, but the number of children taken away from their parents may be closer to 30,000.
-Furthermore, many children evacuated by the Republic to France, England and elsewhere, were forced to return against the will of their parents.
+Furthermore, many children evacuated by the Republic to France, England and elsewhere were forced to return against the will of their parents.
 In some cases birth records were destroyed and the children's names changed in order to prevent any further contact with their parents.
+Vallejo-Nájera had a direct link to the Francoist regime's organization for war orphans, Auxilio Social, through his friend Jesús Ercilla Ortega.

-Vallejo Nájera contributed to the justification of the Francoist post-war repression.
-He said that the reds should: "suffer the punishment they deserve, with death the easiest of them all.
+Vallejo-Nájera contributed to the justification of the Francoist post-war repression.
+He said that the "reds" should: "suffer the punishment they deserve, with death the easiest of them all.
 Some will live in permanent exile...
 Others will lose their freedom, groaning for years in prisons, purging their crimes with forced work in order to earn their daily bread...".
 According to Paul Preston the "investigations" of Vallejo-Najera provided the Francoist State with "scientific" arguments in order to "justify their views on the subhuman nature of their adversaries".
-According to the Spanish psychiatrist Carlos Castillo del Pino: "For Vallejo Nájera, reds were degenerates and if they were allowed to breed they would enfeeble the Spanish race.
-Therefore, they had to be exterminated."